 Going through Shelle’s dehydrating course (affiliate link) equipped me to dive into the world of dehydrating food, from dried fruit and fruit leathers to beef jerky.
 The course helped me choose a dehydrator as well.
 Here’s what I learned.

 Before we get into what kinds of dehydrators are on the market, let’s chat about your budget.
 My available funds are always my starting place when deciding on a bigger purchase.
 It’s part of living a frugal life to figure out how much money you can afford or are willing to spend on a certain item.
 There’s nothing worse than ending up with buyer’s remorse as your $193 Excalibur (affiliate link) sits unused in the closet.

 Dehydrators range from anywhere around $30 (affiliate link) to close to $300 for a commercial grade dehydrator (affiliate link).
 You probably want to aim somewhere between the two when deciding on your budget.
 My budget was around $75-100.

 Any Dehydrator is Better Than No Dehydrator

-While you can dehydrate without an electric dehydrator using your oven or a solar dehydrator (affiliate link).
-I would argue that unless you are off-grid, any dehydrator is better than no dehydrator.
+While you can create dried foods without an electric dehydrator using your oven or a solar dehydrator (affiliate link).
+I would argue that unless you are off-grid, any dehydrator is better than no dehydrator for preserving fruits, vegetable and meats.
 I know a bunch of people who’ve been able to find fully functional dehydrators in thrift stores or yard sales for next to nothing in the States.

 Buying a $7 used dehydrator and getting started, learning a new skill is much better than spending 7 years saving up for that dreamy Excalibur (affiliate link) and missing out on all that knowledge.
 Can you tell I really want one?